processone/docs.ejabberd.im/content/developer/sql-schema.md

 order: 40
 ---

 This page explains ejabberd SQL database schema.
 We present the tables that might be in use, depending on your server configuration, together with a short explanation of the fields involved and their intended use.
-Tables are presented rougly grouped by related functionality.
+Tables are presented roughly grouped by related functionality.

 Consider this document a work in progress, not all tables are documented yet.